||Course Materials||Getting an "A"

 chapter.
 Note that these do not need to be

-4. Also view any additional material provided on the Concept Review page of the course website, and, ideally, complete the Practice Pages worksheets at conceptualchemistry.com.
+6. Also view any additional material provided on the Concept Review page of the course website.

-5. Use the Conceptual Questions Forums on the course website to discuss, with your classmates and the instructor, questions you may have about the material (but not about specific answers to quiz questions).
+7. Use the Conceptual Questions Forums on the course website to pose and discuss, with your classmates and the instructor, any additional questions you may have about the material, or to discuss the questions that are posed by your instructor.

 You will be